Today I’m sharing where to buy green lipped mussels for dogs, both raw and dehydrated!

 GLMs are known as a superfood because they’re rich in iodine, magnesium, calcium and zinc.

-They’re also known for their joint lubricating benefits because they’re extremely rich in glucosamine, chondroitin, and omega-3 fatty acids EPA and DHA.
+They’re also known for their joint lubricating benefits because they’re extremely rich in:

 That said, they work well for dogs with hip dysplasia, relieve arthritis-related pain and are also great for preventing joint problems in the first place.